expanse-org/meteor-package-tools/README.md

 You can either add it as a Meteor package using:

-    $ Meteor add expanse:tools
+    $ Meteor add ethereum:tools

-or add link to the `exptools.js` in your HTML.
+or add link to the `ExpTools.js` in your HTML.

 ## Usage

 This package provides formating and converting functionality.

-When using this package as a Meteor package it will call the [cryptocompare.com public API](https://min-api.cryptocompare.com/data/price?fsym=EXP&tsyms=BTC,USD,EUR) every 30s to retrive price information for expanse.
+When using the `ExpTools.ticker` it will call the [cryptocompare.com public API](https://min-api.cryptocompare.com/data/price?fsym=ETH&tsyms=BTC,USD,EUR) every 30s to retrive price information for ether.
+When used as a Meteor package, the following units are possible for some methods:

+    - `btc`
+    - `usd`
+    - `eur`
+    - `cad`
+    - `gbp`
+    - `jpy`
+    - And all ether units ('ether', 'finney', 'wei', etc)

+**Note** As non-meteor package you can only use the ether units.

 ***

 ### ExpTools.ticker

+    ExpTools.ticker.start();
     ExpTools.ticker.findOne(unit)

 **Note** This is only available when used as a Meteor package.

+To start polling for ticker prices run `ExpTools.ticker.start()`

-It gives you the latest price for expanse based on the [cryptocompare.com public API](https://min-api.cryptocompare.com/data/price?fsym=EXP&tsyms=BTC,USD,EUR).
+It gives you the latest price for ether based on the [kraken.com public API](https://api.kraken.com/0/public/Ticker?pair=XETHZEUR,XXBTZUSD).
 `ExpTools.ticker` is a reactive collection, so when used in a reactive function it will re-run this function when the price is updated.

 The ticker will be updated every 30 seconds.